-Harassment of any kind, including physical assault, battery, deliberate intimidation, stalking, or unwelcome physical attentions, will not be tolerated.
+Harassment of any kind, by anyone, including physical assault, battery, deliberate intimidation, stalking, or unwelcome physical attentions, will not be tolerated.
 If people tell you “no” or to leave them alone, your business with them is done.
 If you continue to attempt to have contact with those people, you may be removed from the premises.

 The following general rule supersedes all others and may be invoked at any time:

 Any action or behavior that causes significant interference with convention operations, excessive discomfort to other attendees, or adversely affects the convention’s relationship with its guests, its venues or the public is strictly forbidden and may result in permanent suspension of membership.
 This applies to everyone – including but not limited to any staff or volunteers.